 Goal Setting Girls is a 28-week curriculum that focuses on social and emotional learning for sixth and seventh-grade girls from lower income families.

 This two-year program is designed to promote the development of skills that are essential to achieving academic, career and life success.
-The goal of the program is to empower participating girls to succeed in middle school, high school, and college.
+The goal of the program is to equip participating girls to succeed in middle school, high school, and college.

 Each year of the program will focus on four key, interrelated components: